Edil-ozi/edil-ozi/README.md

 `registry/components/edil-ozi` - add your brand new component

-`registry/components/example/` - add your new component as demo
+`registry/components/example/` - add your new component as demo (optional)

 `content/docs/components/` - add your new `.mdx` file with descriptions and components provided